 Dinesh Kumar et al. 2025 - Heavy metals in commercially important fish

-Dinesh Kumar and colleagues compared heavy-metal concentrations across organs and species in three commercially important fish.
-The study is routeable for seafood occurrence context because it reports metal concentrations in fish tissues and discusses suitability for human consumption.
-The paper emphasizes organ-specific variation, so edible-muscle values should be separated from organ values during extraction.
+Dinesh Kumar and colleagues compared heavy-metal concentrations across four organs (muscle, liver, intestine, gills) in three commercially important fish species landed at Ennore fishing port, Chennai (Bay of Bengal, India): Indian Oil Sardine (Sardinella longiceps, planktivorous), Indian Mackerel (Rastrelliger kanagurta, planktivorous), and Red Snapper (Lutjanus campechanus, carnivorous predator).
+The study is routeable for marine-fish occurrence context across both non-predatory and predatory product categories.
+The paper emphasizes organ-specific variation, so edible-muscle values must be separated from non-edible organ values during downstream extraction.

 Key numbers